santiagoromero20/CarModel-Classification/README.md

 `1.8.
 Experiments/` : This folder contains an example of a YAML file, which is the input of the `scripts/train.main(config_file)` function, in charge of the training of the CNN.
 Every time you want to train a new model, you will have to create a new sub-folder inside `experiments/`.

+**I really recommend reading the `VehicleClassWorkflow.docx` to gain a deeper and clearer understanding**
 ## **Installation**

 You can use `Docker` to easily install all the needed packages and libraries.
 Two Dockerfiles are provided for both CPU and GPU support.